lamhq/tech-notes/pages/software-engineering/system-design/queues.md

 Pros:
 - Improve scalability and reliability of system
-- Queues enable asynchronous processing, allowing tasks to be queued up and processed later
+- Enable asynchronous processing, allowing tasks to be queued up and processed later
 - Decoupling Components: different parts of a system can communicate without being directly connected.

 Cons: